 Isolation is for those who have COVID-19 (or presume to have it based on symptoms).
 Those who test positive for COVID-19 or have COVID-19 symptoms but can recover at home need to isolate.

 Quarantine is for people who have been exposed to the virus.
-Close contacts (have been within 6 feet of an infected person for more than 15 minutes cumulatively) of infected individuals should quarantine for 14 days after your last contact with a person who has COVID-19 and consider being tested for COVID-19.
-Even if you test negative for COVID-19 or feel healthy, you should stay home (quarantine) since symptoms may appear 2 to 14 days after exposure to the virus.
+While we are aware of the CDC's options to reduce quarantine, the science has not changed.
+Given current community spread in our area, Campus Health continues to follow Orange County Health Department guidance on quarantine requirements to help keep the entire community as safe as possible.
+Close contacts (have been within 6 feet of an infected person for more than 15 minutes cumulatively) of infected individuals should quarantine for 14 days after your last contact with a person who has COVID-19 and consider being tested for COVID-19 between days 5 and 7 after last known exposure.
+Even if you test negative for COVID-19 or feel healthy, you should stay home and continue to monitor for symptoms since symptoms may appear 2 to 14 days after exposure to the virus.

 Detailed instructions for Quarantine at UNC and Isolation at UNC are available.
 Students asked to quarantine or isolate for COVID-19 should connect with Campus Health if they are on or off campus.
 Campus Health will regularly communicate with students and can help coordinate testing, contact tracing, and on-campus services coordination as needed.
 Message Campus Health for advice at healthyheels.unc.edu or call 919-966-2281.